TatyanaFilimonova/Home-work-15/README.md

 To get DOC for API:

-  - UI DOC localhost:8000/doc
+  - For UI DOC browse: localhost:8000/doc
-  - YAML DOC localhost/doc?format=.yaml
+  - For YAML DOC browse: localhost/doc?format=.yaml

   Please find a copy of .yaml file in project root.